danielsaidi/SwiftUIKit/README.md

 The demo app provides an intuitive way to explore the library.
 Together with the extensive documentation and SwiftUI previews, I hope you'll find it easy to understand how the various parts of the library works.

-To run the demo app, just open and run the `Demo/Demo.xcodeproj` project. `macOS` is currenty not supported.
+To run the demo app, just open and run the `Demo/Demo.xcodeproj` project.
+It's a universal app project, but the `macOS` app is currenty not working that well.

 ## Installation